hacking-papa/nuricame-camera/camera/setup.md

 ## `raspi-config`

+Enable legacy camera to use Camera.

-Enable SPI and legacy camera.
+Enable SPI to use 1.3" LCD.

+Disable Screen blanking to stop sleep mode.

 ## `setup.sh`